Team-suki/Zukostarter_Campaign/README.md

   </a>
 </p>

 > This module is one of 4 services for a crowdfunding website's Campaign page.
-This module specifically handles the Updates & Comment Sections.
+This module specifically handles the Campaign Section.

 ![Project](https://imgur.com/Yd3nyeV.jpg)
 ![Review](https://imgur.com/M53HGrB.jpg)